rollkit/docs/tutorials/wordle.md

 ## 🎉 Next steps

 Congratulations!
 You've built a Wordle app using Cosmos-SDK and Rollkit.
-Congratulations!
-You've built a Wordle app using Cosmos-SDK and Rollkit.
 Now, explore connecting your rollup to DA networks like Celestia.